SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 ## Configuration

-The following table lists the configurable parameters of the Solace chart and their default values.
+The following table lists the configurable parameters of the PubSub+ chart and their default values.
+For a detailed discussion refer to the [Deployment Guide](/docs/PubSubPlusK8SDeployment.md##pubsub-helm-chart-deployment-considerations).

 Override default values using the `--set key=value[,key=value]` argument to `helm install`.
 For example,
 ```bash